 Assuming you’re all signed up for IFTTT and have the apps installed, from the website click your avatar (top right) then choose New Applet.
 Pick Location for the “this” trigger, then You exit an area, and locate your home on the map.
 Click Create trigger to finish.

 Next, select the “that” action and take your pick of smart home services: IFTTT works with SmartThings, Nest, Philips Hue, Belkin WeMo, Lifx, Ecobee and more, so the choice is yours.
-Unfortunately, you can’t combine them all into one applet”you need to set up a separate one for each one you want to turn off”but when they’re all configured, your home will go dark, and secure as soon as you leave.
+Unfortunately, you can’t combine them all into one application.
+You need to set up a separate one for each one you want to turn off, but when they’re all configured, your home will go dark, and secure as soon as you leave.

 3) Use your voice to make phone calls